TimHopg/obsidian/Philosophers.md

 But have their own:
 * *registers*
 * *stack*

+Multithreaded programs can continue running even if part of the program is blocked or performing a lengthy operation.
+It also benefits from resource sharing to keep programs small.
 ### Race Conditions
 Occur when two threads' operations interfere with each other.
 `var++;` includes a read, increment and write to memory call. if another thread tries to write before another thread has completed the whole operation, the output might be unexpected.